LLNL/radiuss-shared-ci/docs/sphinx/user_guide/how_to.rst

   compute node.
 Here is an example command: ``srun -ppdebug -N1 --exclusive ./scripts/uberenv/uberenv.py``

-Unless otherwise specified Spack will default to a compiler.
+Unless otherwise specified, Spack will default to a compiler.
 It is recommended to specify which compiler to use: add the compiler spec to the ``--spec=`` Uberenv command line option.